IliaOzhmegov/iliaozhmegov/readme.md

 </p>

 ## Languages and Tools 👨‍💻
-Here is a some technologies that usually use.
+Here is a some technologies that usually use:

 <!--- Languages --->
 <p align="center">